I’m going to get straight to the point, and this is from someone who has been going to the gym for 25 years and owns 20 smartwatches/fitness trackers.

 I think one interesting takeaway from the the Kennedy-Armbruster and Kiessling study is that you can increase your activity without going to the gym or starting some grandiose running regimen.
 You can simply make a concerted effort to walk more steps per day.

 In other words, a weight loss regimen need not be a regimen or some crazy program that is so intense you’re bound to fail.

 How many steps per day should you do?

 The 10,000 steps per day are bandied about as if it’s the be-all and end-all for being a healthy person.
 For the average height, 10,000 steps are nearly 5 miles.
 Unless you deliver the mail or go on a 1-hour walk every day, you’re likely not going to hit that 10,000 steps per day.
 I know I don’t.

 It’s time to change your mindset.
 You don’t need to take 10,000 steps per day.
 In fact, it’s been shown that you can enjoy significant health benefits with fewer steps if you do some of them at a higher intensity such as 100 steps per minute for 150 minutes per week [Source: Want to optimize those 10,000 (or fewer) steps?
 Walk faster, sit less].

-Of course, to make a concerted effort to walk 100 steps per minute for 150 minutes per week, you must be sufficiently motivated, which takes us back to finding out what motivates you and implementing systems such as wellness coaching or a competition to consistently be more intensely active.
-The plus side is it's clear you need not go to a gym for 3 hours per week or train for a marathon in order to improve your health and even lose weight.
+Of course, to make a concerted effort to walk 100 steps per minute for 150 minutes per week, you must be sufficiently motivated, which takes us back to find out what motivates you and implementing systems such as wellness coaching or a competition to consistently be more intensely active.
+The plus side is it’s clear you need not go to a gym for 3 hours per week or train for a marathon in order to improve your health and even lose weight.